bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 - non-Angular contexts do not use any dependency injection framework and must manually instantiate their dependencies

+The overall effect of these items is that we use Angular DI in a non-standard way.
+It forces interfaces to be abstract classes and requires that we manually wire up dependencies in service modules, rather than relying on `Inject` decorators that would import Angular dependencies into non-Angular contexts.

 ## Services

 Services should be organized as follows depending on where they're used: